flow5 is available for Windows 10, macOS and Linux platforms running on x86-64 bit processors.

 Restriction: flow5 makes use of the Intel® MKL library, which is specifically optimised for Intel processors.
-Although the library should run on other processors with comparable performance, please note that there is no guarantee from Intel® that this will indeed be the case.
+Although preliminary testing has shown that the application runs on other processors with comparable performance, please note that there is no guarantee from Intel® that this will always be the case.

 Boundary Element Methods such as the ones implemented in flow5 require the construction of large size influence matrices.
 Unlike matrices used in finite element analysis, these matrices are dense and not sparse.
 This means that they make use of large amounts of RAM.
 Consequently, mesh sizes may be limited by RAM availability.